syncfusion-content/windowsforms-docs/WindowsForms/chart/Getting-Started.md

 ---
 layout: post
-title: Getting-Started | Windows Forms | Syncfusion
+title: Getting Started with Windows Forms Chart control | Syncfusion
-description: This section explains about the getting started of essential chart control in Windows Forms platform
+description: Learn here about getting started with Syncfusion Windows Forms Chart control and more details.
 platform: windowsforms
 control: Chart
 documentation: ug
 ---

-# Chart Control for Windows Forms
+# Getting Started with Windows Forms Chart

 This section provides the details that you will need to know about getting started with our Chart control.